What is a Birth Doula?

 An exhaustive know-how regarding birth options

-A proficiency in providing comfort measures which mitigate the pain and duration of labour for birthing moms
+A proficiency in providing comfort measures which mitigate the pain and duration of labour for birthing parents

-An eagerness to fill the gap between the clinical care which health professionals provide and the often heightened emotional state of moms and partners
+An eagerness to fill the gap between the clinical care which health professionals provide and the often heightened emotional state of birthing parents and partners

 A passion for continuing education involving the newest clinical studies and research